ZhihongLiangGithub/CSCI6511Project/README.md

 ### Optimizations

 I pass the board score down with the recursion and update the board score according to the partial difference, this avoid unnecessary evaluation and save computation time.
 Furthermore, I limit the search space, the space can be set for different player.
 The search space is selected from the most valuable places from the board.
-When setting the depth to 4 and the search space to 16, the ai can return the result in 1 second in a 15 * 15, 5 in a row game.
+When setting the depth to 4 and the search space to 16, the AI can return the result in 1 second in a 15 * 15, 5 in a row game.